 - Place the black cardstock under the white cardstock and thread a piece of string through the punched hole.

 Embossing is a easy way to add a professional detailed handmade touch!

 Hope we helped give you a little insight into what we know about being a small business and working with brands!
 Please let us know if you have any questions!
-Or even better, we are doing a FREE live virtual class with Fiskars through Michaels talking all about working with brands, ask your questions there!!
+Or even better, we did a live virtual class with Fiskars and Michaels talking all about working with brands and answering lots of great questions!